How to Properly Winterize Your HVAC System

 You’ll need to trim any overgrown brush outside that is in proximity to your HVAC system.
 Vines, shrubs, and weeds can all affect the operation of the HVAC system and can lead to damage if there’s not proper clearance around the unit.

 Contact Home Heating Service, Inc. when you’re ready to winterize your HVAC system at the end of the year with the help of an experienced professional.
-Our team can also perform water heater repair and can improve the indoor air quality in your residential property.
+Our team can also perform inspections and can improve the indoor air quality in your residential property.